MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`ports`** - **Ports**<br>
 `string`.
 Optional.
 Use when `action = Run an image`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Ports in the Docker container to publish to the host.
-Specify each host-port:container-port binding on a new line.
+Specifies ports in the Docker container to publish to the host.
+List each `host-port:container-port` binding on a new line.
 <!-- :::editable-content-end::: -->
 <br>